jyhi/purl-workers/README.md

 }
 ```

-Most often, only the `"contentType"` needs to be specified:
+`"auth"` will be `undefined`, meaning no authorization.
+Most often, only `"contentType"` needs to be specified:

 ```json
 {